 To buff your stainless steel sink back to a warm glow, sprinkle flour over it and rub lightly with a soft, dry cloth.
 Then rinse the sink to restore its shine.
-Don’t miss these other brilliant DIY cleaning products for every room in the house.

 Sprinkle a line of flour along the backs of pantry shelves and wherever you see ants entering the house.
 Repelled by the flour, ants won’t cross over the line.
-Find out how pepper can also deter ants from entering your home.

 Here are 10 of the most disgusting house bugs—and how to get rid of them.

 After a few late night rounds of poker, cards can accumulate a patina of snack residue and hand oil, but you can restore them with some all-purpose flour in a paper bag.
 Drop the cards into the bag with enough flour to cover, shake vigorously, and remove the cards.
 The flour will absorb the oils, and it can be easily knocked off the cards by giving them a good shuffle.